atomicbird/svg2asset/README.md

 #  svg2asset - Bulk convert SVGs to an Xcode asset catalog

 This command-line tool will convert one or more directories containing SVG image files to an asset catalog suitable for use in Xcode.
-The asset catalog contains PDF images configured with a single scale, for use as template images.
+The asset catalog contains PDF images configured with a single scale, optionally for use as template images.
 The tool can also use [SwiftGen](https://github.com/SwiftGen/SwiftGen) to create a source file for the images in the asset catalog, if SwiftGen is installed.

 The [Feather icon set](git@github.com:feathericons/feather.git) is included as a submodule to provide a large set of sample SVGs.